Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: 2RSB analysis

 Similarly, $\varphi_K$ for small particles is obtained as the 2RSB solution by setting $m_1=1$ in the second equation of Eq.~(\ref{111509_1Dec15});

-In the case of $m=m_1<1$, on the other hand, the glass phase is described by the 1RSB free energy (see Fig.~\ref{fig_1} (a)). $m$ ($=m_1$) is determined by $\partial_{m}(g_1(m)+g_2(m))=0$.
-The 1RSB and 2RSB free energies become identical when the fraction is $x_c = \frac{1-2e^{-R/2}}{2(1-e^{-R/2})}$.
+In the case of $m=m_1<1$, on the other hand, the glass phase is described by the 1RSB free energy (see Sec.~\ref{121359_24Oct20}).
+The 1RSB and 2RSB free energies become identical when the fraction is

 This equation determines the phase boundary between the 1RSB and 2RSB glass phases.
 When $x<x_c$, the 2RSB phase is more stable than 1RSB phase and vice versa for $x>x_c$.
-For $x_c$ to be positive, $R$ must be larger than $R_c=2\log 2$, which is a necessary condition for the 2RSB phase, or, the decoupling of the two glass transitions, to exist.
-Note, all the arguments above are independent of the temperature and shape of the potential $\phi$ if one use the rescaled density defined as $\hvar=\varphi/\varphi_K^{\rm mono}$.
+For $x_c$ to be positive, $R$ must be larger than $R_c=2\log 2$, which is the necessary condition for the 2RSB phase or equivalently the decoupling of the two glass transitions.
+Note that all the arguments above are independent of the temperature and shape of the potential $v_{\mu\nu}(r)$, as it is obvious by rescaling the density by